mehtavandit/100-days-of-code/day 029/Readme.md

 ## Objective
 - This project's goal is to create a password management app.

-- When you click the add button, all of the information is saved in the data.txt file.

 ## main.py
 - A graphical user interface of the minimum possible size is constructed, with a canvas size of 200 × 200 in which a logo is inserted.
 - There are three types of tkinter widgets used: - Label, Entry, and Button